 It’s not allowed to leave coolers, cookware, or any food or drinks out.
 This is true of all state park campgrounds but for some reason it seems to be more of a problem at Gold Bluffs Beach, either because more people leave food out or the rangers are stricter.

 The Beach campground tends to attract younger, louder campers than the Elk Prairie campground, so late-night noise is more of an issue here.

 There’s a large hike/bike area next to the campfire center at the southern end of the campground, a few yards away from the car campsites.
-The area has 5 picnic benches and 2 bear boxes and is supposed to accommodate up to 8 people (not necessarily in a single group).
+The area has 5 picnic benches and 2 bear boxes and is supposed to accommodate several groups, up to a total of 8 people.
 Hike/bike camping is $5 per person, payable at the interpretive sign near the shower building; you also need a free backcountry permit, which is only available from the Kuchel or Hiouchi visitor center (not the Prairie Creek visitor center).
 There are no reservations; it’s first-come, first-served.

 Hike/bike campers aren’t supposed to park at the campground, but in a special area way back around the Elk Prairie visitor center, then they have to actually hike or bike to the campground.